 “I did not expect working in the field of criminal justice to be as glamorous as on television, but it was something that sparked my interest.
 At that point in time, I knew that I wanted to go into a profession where I could help others, so working in the criminal justice system was somewhere I could picture myself in the future.”

-Dodi decided to become a criminal justice student because of the challenging academic environment that allows students to fully explore their career goals both in the classroom and outside with competitive co-op opportunities.
+Dodi decided to become a criminal justice student because of the challenging academic environment that allows students to fully explore their career goals both inside and outside the classroom through competitive co-op opportunities.

 “Something that I love about Northeastern is that it’s a place where students can create their own educational path and tailor their academic experiences to what they want to take away from college.”

-Dodi credits Jean Egan and Krista Larsen with creating environments in their classrooms which allow students the opportunity to apply life experiences to real world scenarios.
+Dodi credits Jean Egan and Krista Larsen with creating environments in their classrooms that allowed students the opportunity to apply life experiences to real world scenarios.

 “Jean is an irreplaceable mentor, and she truly goes above and beyond for her students.
 She guided myself and countless other students through the co-op process, and continues to advise me on future career prospects.
 Jean has taught me to approach situations differently, and I attribute much of my college success to her guidance.”